 Genesis Villanueva is a Vancouver-based product supervisor at Lush Cosmetics, working in the factory's secret "Glitter Room."
 The following story was told to Kelsey Castañon and edited for length and clarity.

 I’ve been at Lush for six Christmases already.
-That's how you know someone works at Lush: They'll say, "I've been here for X amount of Christmases."
+That's how you know someone works at Lush, by the way: They'll say, "I've been here for X amount of Christmases."
 It's how we count years.
-I've been a product supervisor for four, and as long as I've worked here, we've used 100% plastic-free and biodegradable glitter.
+I've been a product supervisor for four, and as long as I can remember, we've used 100% plastic-free and biodegradable glitter.